 syntax u

-Almost all of the BASIC keywords documented in section 5 of BBC BASIC for SDL 2.0 are implemented as desccribed.
+Almost all of the BASIC keywords documented in section 5 of BBC BASIC for SDL 2.0 are implemented as described.
 The following sections outline the differences.

 The Pico has a 12-bit analogue to digital converter with a five input multiplexer.
 This can be read using the BASIC ADVAL function with positive arguments.
 The returned value is an integer in the range 0 to 4095, representing voltages in the range 0v to 3.3v.
 ADVAL can return the following values: